oscbyspro/Numberick/Sources/Numberick/Documentation.docc/Documentation.md

 ### ⭐️ Feature: StaticBigInt (v0.10.0+)

-Because `StaticBigInt` does not back-deploy, it is gated by availability and a build condition.
-Setting the constant `withStaticBigInt` to `true` in `Package.swift` enables it.
+`StaticBigInt` does not back-deploy and is disabled by default.
+Set `withStaticBigInt` in `Package.swift` to enable it.

 - Note: You can use `StaticString` until `StaticBigInt` becomes available.